We’re campaigning for a fairer funding deal for Cornwall as we believe the current funding formula is fundamentally unfair.

 Take action and ‘like’ and share our fair funding #StandUpForCornwall posts on Twitter and Facebook.

-Watch our video of Cornwall Council leader Julian German explaining why fair funding is important.
+Watch our video of former Cornwall Council leader Julian German explaining why fair funding is important.

 Most issues can be resolved online, it's the quickest and most convenient way to get help.